annotation/stam/README.md

 ## Implementations

-This specification does not define precisely how the data model should be implemented in software, although its data model is designed in such a way as to facilitate an efficient implementation.
+This specification does not define precisely how the data model should be implemented in software, although the data model is designed in such a way as to facilitate an efficient implementation.
 We refer to the following
 implementations: